 Projectors are one of the devices that are quite needed in today’s technological advances.
 Devices that can display images, videos, or presentations with a much larger size to a flat surface are needed for various interests.

 But do you already know the history, workings, and types of projectors?
-In this article, we will review projectors from the definition, history, workings, and types.
+In this article, we will review this device from the definition, history, workings, and types.

 What is a Projector?